-Gagik Zakaryan has 21 years experience in the banking industry and has been involved in Unibank since 2001.
+Gagik Zakaryan has 22 years experience in the banking industry and has been involved in Unibank since 2001.
 In 1988 he graduated from the Moscow Aviation Institute and from 2003 to 2004 studied institutional securities trading at the Moscow International School of Finance and Banking.
-He is the co-founder and President of Uniastrum Bank, Chairman of the Board of Directors, Unistream Bank, Russia, Member of the Presidium, Interregional Banking Board of the Federation Council, Member of the Council, Association of Russian Banks, Member of the Supervisory Board, National Banking Journal and President of the International Association of Money Transfer Networks (IAMTN), Board Chairman at "RESO" ICJSC.
+He is the 2 Chairman of the Board of Directors, Unistream Bank, Russia, Member of the Presidium, Interregional Banking Board of the Federation Council, Member of the Council, Association of Russian Banks, Member of the Supervisory Board, National Banking Journal and President of the

+International Association of Money Transfer Networks (IAMTN), Board Chairman at "RESO" ICJSC.
 Awards he has received include: Best Banker 2005, Person of the Year 2006 (Corporate Responsibility category), Efficient Bank Management National Banking Award 2007, Banker of the Year, 2013.